xt0fer/EssentialC-ZCW/Readme.md

 - Run the "hello, world" program on your system.
 Experiment with leaving out parts of the program,to see what error messages you get. pg7.
 - Modify the temperature conversion program to print a heading above the table. pg12.

+> For each of these, write a couple unit tests using https://libcheck.github.io/check/

 - Write a program to print the corresponding Celsius to Fahrenheit table.
 - Write a program to print a histogram of the lengths of words in its input.
 It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging
 - Write a program to print a histogram of the frequencies of different characters in its input.